aellonk/catskill3500tracker/README.md

 ## Installation

-Clone this repository and then execute:
+1. Clone this repository and then execute:

     $ bundle

-Then run:
+2. Then run:

 	$ rake db:migrate

-And run:
+3. Then run:

 	$ shotgun